Prasanna1991/MMD_VAE/README.md

 As the experiments involved private dataset, the data loader are defined to take random number with same dimensions as input data.

-Dependencies:
+Dependencies:\newline
-PyTorch
+PyTorch\newline
-Numpy
+Numpy\newline

 Description:
-train_<modelName>.py contains the training procedure of the model. models.py contains the models used in the experiments. utils.py contains utility functions. eval.py contains the evaluation [i.e. linear classifier] to evaluate the model.
+train_<modelName>.py contains the training procedure of the model. \newline models.py contains the models used in the experiments. \newline utils.py contains utility functions. \newline eval.py contains the evaluation [i.e. linear classifier] to evaluate the model.